-The balance of life between predators and their prey is complicated and fascinating.
-Read about two classic experiments on this interaction performed by Josh Van Buskirk.
+The life-and-death balancing act between predator and prey is complicated and fascinating.
+Read about Ecologist Josh Van Buskirk’s classic experiments investigating this delicate relationship.

 You might imagine that increased mortality due to the presence of a predator might be so strong that it would lead to the complete elimination of a prey population in some local areas.
-The interaction between a prey and a predator would affect not only the abundance of the prey species but also the distribution of the prey species—whether the prey species could exist someplace or not because of the presence of a predator.
+The interaction between prey and predator would affect not only the abundance of the prey species, but also the distribution of the prey species—and whether the prey species could exist somewhere or not because of the presence of a predator.

-I should point out that we would expect this kind of effect to occur more frequently in communities where predators are generalists, as opposed to specialists.
-By “specialists” I mean a case where a predator or a parasite really relies on only a single kind of food resource, perhaps only a single species.
+We would expect this kind of effect to occur more frequently in communities where predators are generalists as opposed to specialists.
+By “specialists” we mean a case where a predator or a parasite truly relies on only a single kind of food resource, perhaps only a single species.

 Commonly, predators are generalists who consume a variety of different kinds of species—although, generally, they will consume whatever is most available to them in the environment.
 It is here where the interaction between a predator and its prey may affect the distribution of prey species by causing the prey to go locally extinct.

-Let me make this point clear by giving you an example: work done on populations of frogs by an ecologist named Josh Van Buskirk.
+To make this point clear, consider the example of work done on populations of frogs by Ecologist Josh Van Buskirk.

 Tadpoles and Dragonfly Nymphs

-As you probably know, frogs breed in water.
-Their juvenile stage—what we call “tadpoles”—must live in the water, so frogs lay their eggs in the water and tadpoles will spend some time in a pond or a lake or another body of water before they mature, turn into adult frogs, and then move out of the water.
+As you probably know, frogs lay their eggs in water, and tadpoles—their juvenile stage—will spend some time in a pond, lake, or another body of water before they mature, turn into adult frogs, and then move out of the water.